the-wolvorine/Matrix/README.md

 # Matrix Operations Parser
-This repository contains a matrix operations parser that can parse basic matrix operations.
+This repository contains a simple matrix operations parser that can parse basic matrix operations using pthon.

 ## Requirements
 - Python 3.6+